Augmenting Policy Learning with Routines Discovered from a Single Demonstration: Related Work

 \section{Related Work}

 \myparagraph{Imitation Learning} The goal of imitation learning is to learn a policy from the demonstration \citep{LfDsurvey}.
 Behavior Cloning \citep{BehaviorCloning} only succeeds with a large amount of data.
 To efficiently leverage the demonstrations, GAIL \citep{GAIL} utilizes adversarial training to prioritizes the demonstration over others.
 Our approach is different from those approaches because they do not consider discovering higher-level actions from the demonstrations.
 Besides, we only assume access to one demonstration and need neither a large number of demonstrations nor a family of similar tasks \citep{OneShotImitationLearning}.
-Moreover, these approaches do not use demonstrations to promote reinforcement learning.

 \myparagraph{Demonstrations Guided RL} Reinforcement Learning (RL) requires huge time costs and extensive sampling to learn a good strategy \citep{EfficientExploration, CuriosityExplorationSelfSupervised}.
 Since humans may have prior knowledge of the given task \citep{BayesianPolicySearch}, much recent work \citep{DqfD, DDPGfD, POfD, nair2018overcoming} proposes to leverage demonstrations to help RL.
 These methods add extra costs in policy learning to penalize the deviation between the learned and the expert policy.
 Another approach \citep{LearningMontezumaFromOne} utilizes one demonstration to play Montezuma's Revenge, a hard exploration game, by resetting the agent to states in the demonstration.
 These methods have not considered discovering routines from the demonstration.
 Moreover, DQfD-based \citep{DqfD, DDPGfD, POfD} approaches assume access to reward signals, while our proposed algorithm can also improve imitation learning from one demonstration.